You'll never reach your destination if you don't know your starting point. A great place to begin is calculating your body-fat percentage.

 This will allow you to set accurate goals and measure progress.
 The most accurate (and available) method of measuring body fat percent is the skin-fold method.

-This is a simple process that only requires a scale, a bodyfat caliper, and an equation.
-If you don't have body fat calipers, then take girth measurements—waist, hips, chest, arms, etc. Don't just rely on the scale.
-The more information you have on your body, the better you will be able to see and analyze your progress.
+This is a simple process that only requires a scale, a body-fat caliper, and an equation.
+If you don't have body-fat calipers, then take girth measurements—waist, hips, chest, arms, etc. Don't just rely on the scale.
+The more information you have about your body, the better you will be able to see and analyze your progress.

 You've probably heard this countless times before but it just can't be stressed enough.
-Eating 5-6 meals containing protein, carbohydrate, and healthy fat each day is key, regardless of your training goals.
+Eating 5-6 meals containing protein, carbohydrates, and healthy fat each day is key, regardless of your training goals.

 When you are dieting, you are in a calorie-deficient state.
 This will put your body in a compromised position where you will have limited recovery capabilities.
-3-4 sessions of intense training sessions are perfect for most people to stimulate their muscles and metabolism without beating themselves into the ground (or worse a state of overtraining).
+Doing 3-4 sessions of intense training is perfect for most people to stimulate their muscles and metabolism without beating themselves into the ground (or worse, a state of overtraining).

-A lot of people go cardio crazy when trying to lose body fat.
+A lot of people go cardio-crazy when trying to lose body fat.
 The days of getting on the bike or treadmill for 40-60 minutes 5-6 times per week are done!
-If burning body fat and building muscle is your goal, shorter, more-intense interval-based cardio sessions are the way to go.
+If burning body fat and building muscle is your goal, then shorter, intense, interval-based cardio sessions are the way to go.

 This means you'll burn more fat, in less time.
 If you have been doing longer cardio, don't quickly jump into this higher-intensity cardio.

-Give your body time to adjust over several weeks by slowly replacing the interval sessions for the longer sessions.
-Most people find that 3-4 interval sessions give them better results than 6+ traditional longer cardio sessions.
+Give your body time to adjust over several weeks by slowly replacing the longer sessions with interval sessions.
+Most people find that 3-4 interval sessions give them better results than 6 or more traditional longer cardio sessions.

 This one has made all the difference in my personal fitness journey.
 Not only does it make eating multiple meals per day easier, but it changes your focus during the day from creating a nutrition plan to executing one.

-But remember green tea is naturally caffeinated which is perfect (Mother Nature knows best right?) as the combination of EGCG and caffiene is best for eliciting fat loss.
+But remember, green tea is naturally caffeinated which is perfect (Mother Nature knows best right?) because the combination of EGCG and caffeine is best for eliciting fat-loss.

 Don't let your environment sabotage your weight-loss efforts.
-If you are trying to eat healthy foods you can not have the freezer stocked with Ben & Jerry's Ice Cream and the cupboards full of BBQ potato chips.
+If you are trying to eat healthy foods, you can't have the freezer stocked with Ben & Jerry's and the cupboards full of barbecue potato chips.

-As it gets to be later at night you know you'll be tempted.
+As it gets to be later at night, you know you'll be tempted.
 Don't set yourself up for temptation and failure; create an environment where you can't fail!
-It can be simple, if the food isn't in your house, then you won't eat it.
-So, throw out the junk, high sugar, over-processed high-fat foods!
+It's simple: If the food isn't in your house, you won't eat it.
+So, throw out the high-sugar, over-processed, high-fat junk foods!

 Water is essential to life and a healthy body.
 Dehydration will wreak havoc on you and your fitness goals.
-If you are dehydrated your body cannot function at its optimal level.
+If you're dehydrated, your body cannot function at its optimal level.
 For example, your muscles will lose strength, you won't burn fat as quickly, and you'll feel tired and fatigued.

-A 2003 study entitled 'Water-Induced Thermogenesis' was published by the Journal of Clinical Endocrinology and Metabolism.
-It was stated that drinking 2 Liters of water spread throughout the day burned up to 100 extra calories (the equivalent of running a mile).
+A 2003 study entitled "Water-Induced Thermogenesis" was published by the Journal of Clinical Endocrinology and Metabolism.
+It claimed that drinking two liters of water, spread throughout the day, burned up to 100 extra calories (the equivalent of running a mile).

-Fat loss training and dieting is mentally draining.
+Fat-loss training and dieting is mentally draining.
 That is why you need to take extra care of yourself.
-Extra stretching and foam rolling, epson salt baths, going to bed an hour early, and/or taking a magnesium supplement prior to bed are all simple ways that you can help accelerate your recovery (and progress).
+Extra stretching and foam rolling, epsom-salt baths, going to bed an hour earlier, or taking a magnesium supplement prior to bed are all simple ways you can help accelerate your recovery (and progress).

 One of my favorite sayings is: "Physiology trumps diet."
-This means that if your body chemistry and physiology is off, you won't be able to maximize your fat loss.
-Trying to lose weight is no excuse for being unhealthy and it will in fact hinder your progress.
-Rest, recover, and you'll lose more weight.
+This means that if your body chemistry and physiology are off, you won't be able to maximize your fat loss.
+Trying to lose weight is no excuse for being unhealthy, and it will actually hinder your progress.
+Rest and recover, and you'll lose more weight.

-It is important that you realize that the statement "Knowledge is Power" is false!
+It is important you realize that the statement "Knowledge is Power" is false!
 Applied knowledge with passion and consistent persistence is power!
-The chances are you know everything that you have to do to achieve your best body but you're not applying your knowledge.
+The chances are that you know everything you have to do to achieve your best body, but you're not applying your knowledge.

 Why?
 I don't know; we all have our reasons.
 What's your reason?
 Whatever it is ... get over it!
 Dare to be amazing!
 Achieve your best body!

-Now take a second and look at the list... do you actively embrace all the guidelines on the list?
-What is your body fat situation?
+Now take a second and look at the list.
+Do you actively embrace all the guidelines on the list?
+What is your body-fat situation?
 I can guarantee that there is a direct correlation between how many things on the list you don't do and the amount of excess body fat you carry around every day.
 Am I right?
-Your body fat percentage reflects your lifestyle.
-That is the truest statement around.
+Your body-fat percentage reflects your lifestyle.